 I hear this question several times a week from clients and prospects that are looking for direction when tackling the vendor risk assessment project.
-I wish I could provide some very prescriptive advice which could be universally applied to all situations; unfortunately, every case is different.
+I wish I could provide some very prescriptive advice which could be universally applied to all situations; unfortunately, how to perform vendor risk assessments varies based on the case.
 Having said that, when vendor risk management projects get kicked off, they fall into a few different buckets which gives us a starting point and direction:

 - I need to implement a more efficient and sophisticated pre-contract due diligence process.